11 Most Romantic Places to Propose in Iceland

 Nupshestar.
 You can ride through lava fields, alongside rivers, and past the Highlands of Iceland.
 From 1 one-hour riding tour, you can even have a 5-day riding journey in the Highlands themselves.

 Vik horse adventures.
 Have you dreamed of riding a horse on the black sand beach itself?
 Then this is an amazing dream come true for you.
-The Riding Tour is approximately one-hour duration and we welcome riders of all abilities who are looking for a gentle ride in our stunning surroundings!
+The Riding Tour is the approximately one-hour duration and we welcome riders of all abilities who are looking for a gentle ride in our stunning surroundings!

 Exploring Ice Caves and Glaciers